GoogleChrome/developer.chrome.com/site/en/docs/webstore/complaint-faq/index.md

 ## What is the process for appealing account removals? {: #what-is-the-process-for-appealing-account-removals }

-You can fill out the [CWS Support form][cws-support-form] in order to receive further clarifications or to appeal the removal decision.
+You can fill out the [CWS Support form][cws-support-form] to receive further clarifications or to appeal the removal decision.
 Within **seven days**, the review team will respond with further clarification or provide a decision to any appeal requests.
 The CWS will only reinstate accounts if an error was made, and a re-review finds that your account does not violate the [developer